theres-jon/log-processing/README.md

 ### Name: Jonathan Hickman
 ### Date: 2021-10-10

 Simple python application that takes a file path and parses it with a known comma delineated schema.
+Once it's parsed we take a look at the data in aggregate and format it accordingly.

-Only requirement is a module called [attrs](https://www.attrs.org/en/stable/) which reduces boiler plate code without sacrificing performance.
+Only Python requirement is a module called [attrs](https://www.attrs.org/en/stable/) which reduces boiler plate code without sacrificing performance.

 <hr>

 ## Setup

-Code is written to target `>3.8.9`
+Code is written to target python `>3.8.9`

 ### Virtual Environment